-The Shabby Coat Book Club began in a small, private Facebook group, where 3 friends, with the common bond of an English B.A. and 3 kids, found themselves spending way too much time chatting about books online with each other (and probably not enough time doing laundry).
+The Shabby Coat Book Club began in a small, private Facebook group, where 3 friends, with the common bond of an English B.A. and multiple children, found themselves spending way too much time chatting about books online with each other (and probably not enough time doing laundry).
 After hundreds of group messages and an eventual get-together at a delightful little bookstore in South Carolina, AB, Natalie, and Meg decided to take their love of books a step further and begin publishing many of their past book reviews in a more public venue.
 At this point, it’s a fun way to stay in touch, encourage each other to keep reading, and share their love of books (and caffeine) with you.

 MEET THE CLUB